osiota/osiota/doc/init_system.md

 ## Log file

-A log file with the name ``energy-router-output.log`` is created in the energy-router main directory containing the console output of your energy-router instance.
+A log file with the name ``er-output.log`` is created in the energy-router main directory containing the console output of your energy-router instance.